-CCFA is an enriched selective and differential media used for the isolation of Clostridium difficile.
-The basic nutritive base consists of animal peptones and fructose, and is supplemented with cefoxitin and cycloserine at concentrations that inhibit the growth of most normal fecal flora.
+CCFA-L is an enriched, selective, and differential media for the isolation of Clostridium difficile.
+The basic nutritive base consists of animal peptones and fructose and is supplemented with cefoxitin and cycloserine at concentrations that inhibit the growth of most normal fecal flora.
 Cycloserine will inhibit gram-negative bacteria, while cefoxitin will inhibit both gram-positive and gram-negative organisms.
-Clostridium difficile is not inhibited on CCFA, and when grown, will exhibit a characteristic yellow, ground-glass colonial morphology.
-Neutral red is added as a pH indicator.
-The presence of C. difficile will turn the indicator from pink/orange to yellow due to the amino acids being utilized by the organism, increasing the overall pH causing the color change.
-This media is prepared, stored, and dispensed under oxygen-free conditions to prevent the formation of oxidized products prior to use.
+Clostridium difficile is not inhibited on CCFA-L media, and when grown on this media, will exhibit a characteristic yellow, ground-glass colonial morphology.
+Neutral red is added as a pH indicator and lysozyme is added to aid in the germination of spores.
+The presence of C. difficile will turn the indicator from pink/orange to yellow, due to the utilization of amino acids by the organism causing an increase in the pH.
+This media is prepared, dispensed, and packaged under oxygen-free conditions to prevent the formation of oxidized products prior to use.